Homin0321/gemagent/README.md

 *   **File System Operations:** Manages local files and directories, including listing files, reading file content, and more.
 *   **Fetch Web Content:** Retrieves the content of web pages from specified URLs and converts it into Markdown format.
 *   **YouTube Script Extraction:** Extracts the full text transcript from YouTube videos.
+*   **Dice Rolling:** Simulates rolling any number of six-sided dice for gaming or random number generation purposes.

 ## Architecture